desctable/desctable/README.md

 In the case of nested groups (a.k.a. sub-group analysis), statistical tests are performed only between the groups of the deepest grouping level.

-Statistical tests are automatically picked depending on the data and the grouping factor.
+Statistical tests are automatically selected depending on the data and the grouping factor.

 Advanced usage
 --------------